LarissaLAfonso/Trabalho_LP_A1/docs/source/index.rst

 Documentations
 ----------------

-Go to this page to get an index of all modules created to this project.
+This page contains an index of all modules created with this project.
+You can also access the documentations by using the TOC at the sidebar.
+These pages are auto-generated using sphynx and the docstrings present in source code.

 * :ref:`modindex`